pouchdb-community/ember-pouch/README.md

 ### Query and QueryRecord

-query and queryRecord is relying on [pouchdb-find](https://github.com/nolanlawson/pouchdb-find)
+query and queryRecord are relying on [pouchdb-find](https://github.com/nolanlawson/pouchdb-find)

 ### db.createIndex(index [, callback])